 - Valid: Valid - The email address is a valid account.

 - Invalid: Address Invalid - The email address format is incorrect.
-Example: james0uwerwe#com is not a correct email format like inbox@domain.com.
+Example: james0uwerwe#com is not a correct email address format like inbox@domain.com.

 - Invalid: Domain Invalid - The email address is associated with a domain that doesn't exist.
 Example: inbox@briteeeeverify.com pertains to a non-existent domain.